VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 ### 4.2.
 Input Shaper (optional)

-*Note: To avoid Klippers from throwing errors, the parameters for input shaper are pre-populated in* `toolchanger.cfg` *and in each toolhead config files.
-Nevertheless, it is best to calibrate it for each available toolhead.*
+*Note: To avoid Klippers from throwing errors, the parameters for input shaper are pre-populated in* `toolchanger.cfg` *and in each tool-head config files.
+Nevertheless, it is best to calibrate it for each availabletool-headd.*

-1. Enable (un-comment) the `[adxl345]` and `[resonance_tester]` in the config of the toolhead that is to be calibrated
+1. Enable (un-comment) the `[adxl345]` and `[resonance_tester]` in the config of the tool-head that is to be calibrated

-2. Disable (comment out) the `[adxl345]` and `[resonance_tester]` in the config of the other toolheads
+2. Disable (comment out) the `[adxl345]` and `[resonance_tester]` in the config of the other tool-heads

 3. Save & Restart

-4. Mount the toolhead that is to be calibrated
+4. Mount the tool-head that is to be calibrated

 5. Run `G28` and `QUAD_GANTRY_LEVEL`

 6. Run `SHAPER_CALIBRATE` - **BUT, DO NOT SAVE**

-7. From the console output, save the following parameters into the toolhead config (at the bottom of the `[tool Tx]` section)
+7. From the console output, save the following parameters into the tool-head config (at the bottom of the `[tool Tx]` section)

    ```
    params_input_shaper_type_x: ...